laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

 ## The ``end`` statement

 Every light program **must** end with an ``end`` statement.
 A new-line must be added after the ``end`` statement, otherwise an error will be reported when the light program is processed by the *Configurator*.

+## Having a light program trigger another light program

+Sometimes we want to control LEDs only when a certain condition is met, even though no corresponding run condition is available.

+For example, we may want to flash headlamps when we push a button on the transmitter.
+The button may trigger AUX2 on the light controller.

+Unfortunately there is no run condition that triggers off AUX2.

+We could make a light program with the run condition ``run always``, but that would mean that we also have to include logic to turn on the headlamps at the correct light switch position, as the LEDs are not assigned to the light program and no longer perform the original car function.

+There is a better way though:

+We create a short light program with the condition ``run always``.
+In this light program we check whether AUX2 has a value greater than 50.
+If yes, then we set the pre-defined global variable ``program-state-0`` to ``1``; if no, we set it to ``0``.

+We can now create a second light program with the run condition ``run when program-state-0``.
+In this light program we take over the headlamps, and turn them on.
+Now only when AUX2 is pressed, the headlamps are controlled by the light program, but if AUX2 is released then the normal light functions assigned in the configurator are active.

+    // ----------------------------------------------------------------------
+    // Headlight-flasher using a momentary button on AUX2
+    // ----------------------------------------------------------------------
+    run always

+    // Temporary variable as we can not test AUX2 in a skip if statement var aux-value

+    loop:
+        // Read the AUX2 value
+        aux-value = aux2

+        // Set program-state-0 to 1 if AUX2 is greater than 50, otherwise set
+        // it to 0
+        program-state-0 = 0
+        if aux-value > 50
+        program-state-0 = 1

+        // Process other light controller functions and start over sleep 40
+        goto loop

+    end

+    // ----------------------------------------------------------------------
+    run when program-state-0

+    led headlamp-l = led[4]
+    led headlamp-r = led[5]

+        headlamp-l, headlamp-r = 100

+    end

 # Example light programs